jwds1978/jwds1978.github.io/_posts/2017-04-26-why-you-need-to-embrace-the-suck-in-2017.md

   </a>&quot;.
 </p>
 <p>
+  It's that threshold where your body breaks down and
+  <a
+    href="{{ site.url }}{{ page.url }}#cite-7-things-destroying-your-mental-enegery-blog-james-w-d-stewart" rel="me"
+    title="7 Things Destroying Your Mental Energy :: Blog :: James W.D.
+Stewart">
+    your mind takes over
+  </a>.&nbsp;
-  It's that threshold where your body breaks down and your mind takes over.&nbsp; If you're weak-minded and ready to quit, your body will follow suit.&nbsp; If you're expecting &quot;the suck&quot;, then you welcome it &#8212; even, embrace it.&nbsp; You won't succumb to it &#8212; you push yourself through it.
+  If you're weak-minded and ready to quit, your body will follow suit.&nbsp; If you're expecting &quot;the suck&quot;, then you welcome it &#8212; even, embrace it.&nbsp; You won't succumb to it &#8212; you push yourself through it.
 </p>
 <!-- excerptBreak -->
 <p>